Special Educational Needs

 - Receptive language, a child’s ability to understand words and language, can be developed through climbing as they talk with teachers and each other.
 They need to communicate where they are on the wall in relation to each other and what steps they need to take next.
 This is a particularly important skill for children with visual impairments.
 Climbing requires children to listen to and process instructions from supporting teachers, for example, which colour hold to move to next.

-Climbing Walls and Climbing Frames for Schools
+Climbing Walls and Wooden Climbing Frames for Schools

 Many therapy centres and hospitals use climbing equipment to help children with special needs through occupational and physical therapy, improving their physical and sensory development.